Claim: E-mail reproduces letter from retired U.S. Border Patrol agent to Senator Bill Frist.

 - The President of Mexico actively encourages its citizens to illegally emigrate to the U.S. and in fact frequently refers to those who do so as "heroes".

-- I can give you the names of eight high-level Mexican politicians who have left office in the last decade with a minimum of
+- I can give you the names of eight high-level Mexican politicians who have left office in the last decade with a minimum of $700 million each.
+These ill-gotten funds could have been used for the good of the Mexican people.

 Based on the above facts, I see no reason for any change in U.S. immigration laws.
 But I see a great need for change in the way Mexico imposes upon the United States.
 The American people are expected to provide free medical care, housing, education, food and other basic needs to illegal Mexican aliens.
 These are all services that should be provided to our own elderly, handicapped and poor.